zaffka/37yonub/_posts/2017-09-28-beego-sessions-with-postgres.md

 SessionProviderConfig = "postgres://username:password@localhost:5432/words?sslmode=disable"
 SessionName = session
 ```
-If you work under Linux you maybe don't need to provide `?sslmode=disable` flag.
+If you work under Linux you maybe don't need the `?sslmode=disable` flag.
 And pay attention to SessionProvider = postgres**ql** - you need this **ql** letters here.

 3) @main.go